nushell/nushell.github.io/book/types_of_data.md

 :::

-### Paths
+### Cell Paths

 You can combine list and record data access syntax to navigate tables.
-When used on tables, these access chains are called "paths".
+When used on tables, these access chains are called "cell paths".

 You can access individual rows by number to obtain records:
 ```sh